morbitton/DogsTinder/README.md

 Application that combines between dogs and people who want to adopt dogs.

 Swipe to adopt!
-Save life, Get a friend
+Save life, Get a friend :heart: :dog: